by Franz J. Sauer

 Sometimes, chance plays a role in how cars come to Christian.
 This was the case with the AFM Type 47, nicknamed “Donnerbüchse” due to the thunderous noise of the 328 engine in the rear.
 Rumor had it that one was somewhere in Waldviertel, owned by a certain Valentin from Munich.
 Nell knew exactly one Valentin in Munich who dealt with cars—he called him, and it turned out Valentin wanted to sell the “Kraxn,” which had been racking up costs in Waldviertel.

 It quickly became clear: the “Kraxn” had history.
 AFM stood for Alexander Falkenhausen Munich, a BMW-affiliated engineer and later father-in-law of Dieter Quester.
-He had built the car for the first post-war racing series, producing eight to ten cars under the AFM badge before returning to engine construction at BMW.
-The Type 47 (with AFM, the number always indicated the year of construction) had been made “street-legal” in the early 1950s with a Barchetta body and had traveled the world.
-When it arrived at Nell in 2016, the plan was not only a full restoration to its original 1947 condition, but the new owner wanted to race it with Dieter Quester at Goodwood.
+He built eight to ten AFM cars for the first post-war racing series before returning to BMW engines.
+The Type 47, with the number indicating its year, was made street-legal in the early 1950s with a Barchetta body and traveled the world.
+In 2016, it arrived at Nell for a full restoration to its 1947 condition, with plans to race it alongside Dieter Quester at Goodwood.

 But first, a year of research was needed to carry out the restoration.
 Only with the help of BMW Historic expert Rainer Simons did they locate a long-lost “diary” of the car, meticulously recording all races it had competed in along with technical data (oil temperature, power, everything).
-Four photos also survived.
+In addition, four photos have also been preserved.
 In Nell’s words: “We had to rebuild the body according to those four photos.”

 All original parts, as can be seen from the markings and stamps.
 95 percent of the original wooden frame of the 328 (right) has been preserved.